chen7897/Connect_Four_AI/README.md

     - `minimax` : The main algorithm function that contains the AI's decision-making logic.
 It looks *depth* steps ahead into the game, considers all possibilities, and uses the scoring mechanism to determine the optimal move for the current board state.
   - **Game logic related:**
     - `check_win` : Scans the board for four consecutive discs of the same color.
 It leverages helper functions (`check_directions` and `check_line`) to efficiently scan the board.
-  - **Gui related**
+  - **GUI related**
-    - `draw_home_screen` :Displays a home screen before the game starts.
+    - `draw_home_screen` : Displays a home screen before the game starts.
 The home screen features a Connect-4 logo sourced from Google, which I extended using Photoshop's AI tool to fit the game's dimensions.
     - `fade_to_black` : Creates a fade effect when starting the game.
     - `winner_screen` : Displays a "game over" screen showing the winner and instructions on how to restart or quit the game.